steffen-liersch/Liersch.Json/README.md

 }
 ```

-## JsonMonitor
+## JsonMonitor Class

 The `JsonNode.CreateMonitor` function can be used to create an instance of class `JsonMonitor`.
 It's only allowed for root nodes and it must not be called several times.

-`JsonMonitor.IsModified` is set to true on any change. `JsonMonitor.IsReadOnly` can be used to disallow changing any node.

-If passing root nodes to external code, `CreateMonitor` should be used before.
-Otherwise the external code could cause unexpected side effects.
+`JsonMonitor.IsModified` is set to `true` on any change. `JsonMonitor.IsReadOnly` can be used to disallow changing any node.
+If passing root nodes to external code, this property can be used to avoid unexpected side effects.

-## JsonWriter
+## JsonWriter Class

 The writer class `JsonWriter` has a very small footprint.
 It has a good performance, but no checks for incorrect use.